Airway and Lung Disease

 Airway and lung disease can cause breathing difficulties, coughing, and fatigue for pets.
 If left untreated, it can also lead to more serious conditions such as pneumonia and respiratory failure.
 We offer safe, painless methods to treat your furry friend.
 Our goal is to ensure that pets receive the best possible care for their airway and lung health so that they can live happy and healthy lives.

 How We Diagnose Airway and Lung Disease

-We diagnose airway and lung disease using radiographs (x-rays), computerized tomography (CT scan) and bronchoscopy.
-These methods together give us clear visualiaztion of what may be causing your pets respiratory signs.
+We diagnose airway and lung disease using radiographs (x-rays), computerized tomography (CT scan), and bronchoscopy.
+These methods together give us clear visualization of what may be causing your pet's respiratory signs.

 Computerized Tomography (CT Scan)

 Computerized Tomography (CT scan) gives us detailed, three-dimensional images of your pet's bones, organs, and tissues; better than a traditional X-ray.
 When diagnosing lung disease, we do a CT scan of your pet's chest to see visualize the lungs, blood vessels, heart, lymph nodes, and ribs.

 Bronchoscopy uses a small diameter flexible video endoscope called a bronchoscope, to visualize the trachea and bronchi within the lungs.
 Through the bronchoscope, we can remove foreign material and obtain samples of the lower airways for bacterial culture and cytologic evaluation (microscopic evaluation of the cells).

 We treat airway and lung conditions with bronchial foreign body removal, endoscopic ablation of laryngeal masses, tracheal stents, and internal radiation therapy called high-dose-rate (HDR) brachytherapy.
 We focus our treatments on minimally invasive procedures to ensure the best recovery possible for your furry friend.

 Bronchial Foreign Body Removal